computingfor/computingfor.github.io/src/content/project2.md

 **1. Create a github account.**

 Visit [https://github.com/](https://github.com/) and sign up for a free account.
-Pick your username tastefully &mdash; this will be public, and your website will be at <pre>_username_.github.io</ore> (note that if you do buy a domain name, you can still use github pages to host the site).
+Pick your username tastefully &mdash; this will be public, and your website will be at <span class="code">_username_.github.io</span> (where <span class="code">_username_</span> is the username your use to create your github account).
 If you sign up using your `@virginia.edu` account, you will be able to get an academic account that includes some additional free (for students) services, but it isn't necessary for this assignment.

 **2. Create a repository.**

 You should see a green "Create repository" button to click, or just visit [https://github.com/new](https://github.com/new).
-To create a website, you must use the name <pre>_username_.github.io</pre> for your repository.
+To create a website, you must use the name <span class="code">_username_.github.io</span> for your repository.
 For now, we recommend selecting `Public` (instead of `Private`) for this.
 Be aware that this means that everything you put in the repository will now be visible to anyone on the internet, and once something is on the Internet it cannot ever really be deleted.
 It is good practice to check the box to `Add a README file` (you will edit this later).
 You can skip the `Add .gitignore` choice.
 If you don't selected a license, the default copyright laws apply to the content you create in the repository.
 If you want to allow others to benefit more from your content, you can select a more permissive license (which is not required for this).

 **3. Visit your website!**

-Open a web browser to `https://_username_.github.io`.
+Open a web browser to <span class="code">https://</span><span class="code">_username_.github.io</span>.
 You should see your website like this:

 <center><img src="/images/mywebsite.png" width=50%></center>